mbahvw/kit-katacoda-scenarios/jsonpath-kubeclt/step3.md

-# View and Interpret Kubeclt output in Json Format

-## How to use JSONPATH in Kubectl
+# How to use JSONPATH in Kubectl

 - Let's say you want to find the names of all your k8s nodes along with their CPU resources.
 In order to do, let's fallow the 4 steps below: